combinat::countingFunctions – counting functions

 combinat::countingFunctions::exp(counting function f)

-Returns the counting function for the generating series math of math by the exponential function.
+Returns the counting function for the generating series of by the exponential function.

 Same complexity as "mult2".